jdrichardstech/online-shopper-complete/teach.md

 179. So first we need to delete all of our users because none of our users have a cart.
 180. Go to Robo 3T.
 Right click your db and choose drop database
-181. Now lets create a cart file and cartController.js and a cart route.
+181. Now lets got to cartController.js
-182. We are going to directly use the cartController instead of the route because the function we are creating will actually be called inside the userRoute.
+182. We are going to directly use the cartController instead of the route because the function we are creating will actually be called inside the USERROUTE.

 183. Lets make a function called createUserCart

           ```